Sunday, March 30, 2025

 So with my head swirling with how good that BB Rouge was, especially considering it was the cheapest of the bottles I have opened...
 I started to do some of that research I shared above.
 What is Anjou?
 I scoured more wine books, youtubes, podcasts and blogs and began learning some of the facts I shared above regarding its complicated layers of terroir, fruit quality and styles.
 I discussed, listened and researched even deeper as I sorted things out and started to get a bit more of a handle on the region.

-As I paused to regroup and abosorbs all this new info dealing with the facts and theory of Anjou, I was simultaneously offered an opportunity to attend a wine event down in Boston, that being put together by Kermit Lynch.
+As I paused to regroup and absorb all this new info dealing with the facts and theory of Anjou, I was simultaneously offered an opportunity to attend a wine event down in Boston that being hosted by Kermit Lynch.
 It was called the "Next Generation Tour".
 I'm not going to get too long winded on who Kermit Lynch is and why he is so important, maybe a future post, but I will simply state, Kermit is an importer of some of the finest and exciting wines I have encountered in my life and a few of these producers pouring their wines are part of my Loire Valley selections.

 Plans were made and off I went road trippin to my old stomping grounds in Boston.